Promete04/Promete04/README.md

 <div align="center">
 <h3> About Me:</h3>
 </div>
 I am a Computer Science and Engineering student at UAH, deeply passionate about Embedded Systems and the Cybersecurity architectures that protect them.
-My primary interest lies in securing hardware within Military and Industrial settings, where reliability and robustness are paramount.
+My primary interest lies in securing hardware within critical settings, where reliability and robustness are paramount.

 I thrive at the intersection of hardware and software, exploring how we can anchor trust in physical devices to secure critical infrastructure against sophisticated threats.